 Routine Maintenance – work performed on a regular, recurring basis that is necessary to delay or prevent the failure of physical properties so that they are serviceable for their original purpose.
 Routine maintenance applies to the replacement of components that are subject to expected wear during normal use, such as pavement surfaces, structural coatings, roof tiles, shingles, top coats, and aggregate surfaces.
 Routine maintenance excludes replacement of structures or replacement of a structure’s components specifically when such replacement is not expected until the end of their service life or a catastrophic failure due to earthquake, fire, or similar unexpected event occurs.

 Runoff from MS4s – Runoff is defined as all flows in a stormwater conveyance system from urban areas, which include residential, commercial, industrial, and construction areas.
-Runoff consists of the following components: (1) stormwater runoff and (2) authorized non-stormwater discharges (see section IV of this Order).
+Runoff consists of the following components: (1) stormwater runoff and (2) Authorized Non-Stormwater Discharges (see section IV of this Order).
 Runoff from MS4s does not include runoff from undeveloped open space, feedlots, dairies, farms, and agricultural fields.

 Sanitary Sewer Overflow (SSO) – Any overflow, spill, release, discharge, or diversion of untreated or partially treated wastewater from a sanitary sewer system.